-I just run Windows in a Virtual Machine (VMWare Player) but it shouldn’t matter if you’re running it on a normal computer.
+I’ve ran Windows in a Virtual Machine (VMWare Player) for quite sometime now but AFAIK it shouldn’t matter if you’re running it on a normal computer.

 Or do as I’ve done and run Linux/Ubuntu and run a Virtual Machine on that.
 You can find the media creation utility on the Microsoft website.

 Last updated on: 17th October 2019